The History of the Martin D-45

 You can see a metal rod protruding from the neck block.
 Additionally, it appears that the design from the neck block to the soundhole has also changed as a result.

-The number of anti-crack strips attached to the inside of the body sides has changed.
+The number of anti-crack strips attached to the sides inside the body has changed.

 1985 Martin D-45